PapiDos/landing-page/README.md

 # Landing Page Project

 This is a landing page project.
-I chose the [The Odin Project](www.theodinproject.com) curriculum as the theme for this project for I feel grateful I'm learning to code with them.
+I chose [The Odin Project](www.theodinproject.com) curriculum as the theme for this project for I feel grateful I'm learning to code with them.

 ## Project Purpose

-The main purpose of this project is to implement what I've learned so far (HTML, & CSS) in the Foundation course of The Odin Project.
+The main purpose of this project is to implement what I've learned so far (HTML & CSS) in the Foundation course of The Odin Project.

 ## Technologies Used